ciur/papermerge/docs/source/metadata.rst

 .. figure:: img/metadata/03-list-display-with-metadata.png

-   With metadata information associated it easier to navigate receipt documents
+   With metadata information associated it is easier to navigate receipt documents

-Keys, Values and Formats
+Keys, Values and Types
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Metadata *key* is the *repetitive* or *common*  information you are interested about.
+Metadata **key** is the *repetitive* or *common*  information you are interested
+about.
 In groceries example shop, date and price are the keys.
+Other metadata
-Other metadata keys examples would be a Tax-ID from tax declaration documents, Client-ID from invoice documents and License-ID from pool of licenses you are managing.
+keys examples would be a Tax-ID from tax declaration documents, Client-ID from
+invoice documents and License-ID from pool of licenses you are managing.

-Metadata *value* is, well, the value of specific key.
-Continuing with groceries examples the "10,99", "3,69", "29,00" are all metadata values for key which we named - "price".
-Groceries-2020 folder has only 3 keys, but can have any number of values.
+Metadata **value** is, well, the value of specific key.
+Continuing with
+groceries examples the "10,99", "3,69", "29,00" are all metadata values for
+key which we named - "price".
+Groceries-2020 folder has only 3 keys, but can
+have any number of values.

+Metadata key can be of specific **type**.
+Metadata can express monetary
+information (e.g. a price), a date or it can be some sort of ID (a numbers and
+eventually with letter characters).
+Knowing metadata type is not enough
+consider example of 06.05.2020 date.
+Is 06.05.2020 6th of May 2020 or is it
+5th of June 2020 ?
+Thus, when you define a new metadata, usually you will need to provide
+a specific **format** for that type.